 Turn off both the power supply (power switch) and the controller (enable switch).
-Order does not matter.
-If using a battery, then turn off the enable switch.
+The order does not matter.

 Note: if you forget to turn off the enable switch, the controller will not send power to the motor the next time you power up.
 This is normal (see above).
 Merely cycle the enable switch off and then on to reset and resume normal operation.

 Press the speed selector switch to alternate between 33 & 45 rpm.
 The blue LED indicates 33 rpm operation, and the red LED indicates 45 rpm.
 The controller will “remember” the last speed selected when powered off and then on again.